 Youth suicide impacts the safety of the school environment.
-It also affects the school community. diminishing the ability of surviving students to learn and the school's ability to educate.
+It also affects the school community, diminishing the ability of surviving students to learn and the school's ability to educate.
 Suicide and depression awareness and prevention are important goals of the school district.

 The school district maintains student and parent resources on suicide and depression awareness and prevention.
-Much of this information, including a copy of school district's policy, is posted on the school district website.
-Information can also be obtained from the school office.
+Information can be obtained from the academic counselor office.